How many hours per week do you spend on your salon’s Instagram?

 5. Get Inspired by Other Beauty Salon Instagram Bio Examples

-Now you should have the background on creating a powerful Instagram bio for your salon.
-To get your creative juice going, I’ve summarized some examples of Instagram bios from salons that are doing it right.
+Now, you should have the background on creating a powerful Instagram bio for your salon.
+To get your creative juices going, I’ve summarized some examples of Instagram bios from salons that are doing it right.

 The profiles here more or less tick all the boxes for what a good salon Instagram should look like.
 1) Uses business account with all profile details; 2) leverages Insta story highlights smartly; 3) good creative layout and copy; and 4) most importantly, has a call-to-action link to book an appointment.